 - Zavesca may affect growth rate in CHILDREN and TEENAGERS in some cases.
 They may need regular growth checks while they use Zavesca.

-- PREGNANCY and BREAST-FEEDING: Zavesca may cause harm to the fetus.
-Do not become pregnant while you are using it.
-If you think you may be pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: It is not known if Zavesca can cause harm to the fetus.
+If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zavesca while you are pregnant.
 It is not known if Zavesca is excreted in breast milk.
 Do not breast-feed while taking Zavesca.

 Possible side effects of Zavesca:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: